DeepTrackAI/biosr_dataset/README.md

 The original dataset consists of paired low-resolution (LR) and high-resolution (HR) fluorescence microscopy images for training and benchmarking super-resolution reconstruction methods, covering four biology structures (Clatrin Coated Pits, Endoplasmatic Reticulum, Microtubules, F-actin), nine signal levels (15-600 average photon count), and two upscaling-factors (linear SIM and non-linear SIM).

-This repo only includes the Microtubules folder and the images in this repository have been cropped into 128 × 128 pixel patches, saved as 32-bit grayscale TIF files and organized into training/validate/test splits to be directly usable in deep learning workflows, while preserving the original content and licensing terms.
+This repo only includes the Microtubules folder and the images in this repository have been cropped into 128 × 128 pixel patches, saved as 32-bit grayscale TIFF files, and organized into training/validate/test splits to be directly usable in deep learning workflows, while preserving the original content and licensing terms.

 ### Summary
-- **Number of Image Pairs**:
+- **Number of images**:
   - Training: 41,040 pairs
   - Validation: 2,160 pairs
   - Test: 150 HR images × 9 LR signal levels (1,350 LR images total).
 Each subfolder corresponds to a different signal-to-noise level, reflecting increasing average photon counts (15–600 photons).
-- **Image Size**: 128 × 128 pixels
+- **Image size**: 128 × 128 pixels
-- **Format**: 32-bit grayscale TIF images
+- **Image format**: 32-bit grayscale TIFF

 ---